osmandapp/web/main/blog/2022-12-31-ny-resolutions/index.md

 ## 2022 Achievements

-Let’s first take a look at what was in the original 2022 resolutions list which nearly doesn’t cover all features implemented in 2022 by 2 major releases * [4.2](https://osmand.net/blog/osmand-ios-4-2-released) and [4.3](https://osmand.net/blog/osmand-ios-4-3-released) (iOS); [4.2](https://osmand.net/blog/osmand-android-4-2-released) and [4.3](https://osmand.net/blog/osmand-android-4-3-released) (Android).
+Let’s take a look at what was in the original 2022 resolutions list which nearly doesn’t cover all features implemented in 2022 by 2 major releases * [4.2](https://osmand.net/blog/osmand-ios-4-2-released) and [4.3](https://osmand.net/blog/osmand-ios-4-3-released) (iOS); [4.2](https://osmand.net/blog/osmand-android-4-2-released) and [4.3](https://osmand.net/blog/osmand-android-4-3-released) (Android).

 [Resolutions 2022](https://osmand.net/blog/ny-resolutions-2022):